 - Cheap injecting offers are not always the bargain they seem to be

-- If fillers or anti wrinkle injections are offered at a huge discount, be sure to ask why (and what Brand
+- fillers or anti-wrinkle injections are offered at a huge discount?
+Ask WHY?
+As well as the Brand used.

-Please note: Australian laws prohibit the use of printing Injectable BRAND names but a great Injecting Clinician should have thorough knowledge of many different filler products – and be able to articulate WHY they are choosing specific ones for your facial enhancement
+Australian laws prohibit the use of printing Injectable BRAND names but a great Injecting Clinician should have a thorough knowledge of many different filler products – and be able to articulate WHY they are choosing specific ones for your facial enhancement

 - nose/nose bridge